 Spotnitz, who co-wrote “Leonardo” with British writer Steve Thompson and is producing alongside Lux via his Big Light Productions, previously collaborated with Percival on “The Man in the High Castle.”

 In an interview with Variety during development of the show, Spotnitz said his and Thompson’s intention is “not just [to] say that Leonardo was a genius, but really show why he was a genius and have the audience understand what it was that made him so brilliant and radical and centuries ahead of this time….To do that, you need to get really close to his work.”

-Other projects from The Alliance in various stages comprise “Mirage,” an espionage series set in Abu Dhabi, created by France’s Franck Philippon, and Italian mystery concept drama “Survivors,” centered on a sailboat and its crew, who disappear without a trace in the Mediterranean during a storm.
+Other projects from The Alliance in various stages comprise “Mirage,” an espionage series set in Abu Dhabi, created and written by Olivier Pouponneau, Bénédicte Charles, and Franck Philippon, and Italian mystery concept drama “Survivors,” centered on a sailboat and its crew, who disappear without a trace in the Mediterranean during a storm.
 “Survivors” is written by a young team of writers trained at RAI’s screenwriters’ school in Perugia, in Umbria.

 “Leonardo” and “Survivors” are both being presented to international industry execs in Rome in MIA’s Greenlit section.